Azure/cloud-scale-data-for-devs-guide/docs/get-started-with-java-and-cosmos-db.md

 ### Set the environment variables

-Once you create your Cosmos DB Core (SQL) API instance, then create environment variables with the URI and the key. **application-default.properties** is configured to look for the following environment variables:
+Once you create your Cosmos DB Core (SQL) API instance, then create environment variables using the URI and the key. `application-default.properties` is configured to look for the following environment variables:

 - AZURE_COSMOS_URI